tigoe/DMX-Examples/dmx-intro.md

 _Figure 2.
 CoeMar LEDKo Ellipsoidal spotlight._

-**LED PAR lights** like the ETC Selador [Desire D40](https://www.etcconnect.com/Products/Lighting-Fixtures/Selador/) (Figure 3) and D60 LED PAR or the [ADJ DotZ PAR](https://www.adj.com/dotz-par) (Figure 4).
+**LED PAR lights** like the ETC Selador [Desire D40](https://www.etcconnect.com/Products/Entertainment-Fixtures/Desire-D40/Features.aspx) (Figure 3) and D60 LED PAR or the [ADJ DotZ PAR](https://www.adj.com/dotz-par) (Figure 4).
+These lights are generally compact, with an array of lensed LEDs on the front of the fixture.
 PARs give a broad, soft-edged light.
 They are generally inxpensive and used as workhorses in music shows.

 ![Figure 3.
 ETC Selador Desire D40 LED PAR.](img/par-selador-desire-d40.png)